Payers

 France's universal healthcare system (PUMa) guarantees coverage of healthcare expenses for all individuals who:

-* Annual Social Security ceiling (PASS) 2024: €46,368.
+* Annual Social Security ceiling (PASS) 2025: €47,100.

-The calculation basis for this contribution is capped at 8 times France's annual social security ceiling, which is €370,944 in 2024.
+The annual calculation basis for this contribution is capped at 8 times France's annual social security ceiling, which is €376,800 in 2025.
+Further information.

 The French health insurance system covers health expenses (reimbursement of healthcare costs) for insured persons and their minor dependents, and cash benefits (daily medical leave benefits for temporary incapacity for work) for insured persons.